cijianzy/CNTK/Examples/Image/Detection/FasterRCNN/README.md

 These binaries are contained in the repository for Python 3.5 under Windows and Python 3.4 under Linux.
 If you require other versions please follow the instructions at [https://github.com/rbgirshick/py-faster-rcnn](https://github.com/rbgirshick/py-faster-rcnn#installation-sufficient-for-the-demo).

-If you want to use the debug output you need to run ' pip install pydot_ng) ([website](https://pypi.python.org/pypi/pydot-ng)) and install [graphviz](http://graphviz.org/) (GraphViz executable has to be in the system’s PATH) to be able to plot the CNTK graphs.
+If you want to use the debug output you need to run `pip install pydot_ng` ([website](https://pypi.python.org/pypi/pydot-ng)) and install [graphviz](http://graphviz.org/) to be able to plot the CNTK graphs (the GraphViz executable has to be in the system’s PATH).

 ### Getting the data and AlexNet model